-The new governance rules require the Trustee to make an assessment of investment management charges and transactions costs borne by the Scheme members and the extent to which those charges and costs represent good value for money for members.
+The governance rules require trustees to make an assessment of investment management charges and transactions costs borne by scheme members and the extent to which those charges and costs represent good value for money for members.

 The Trustee has calculated the charges and, so far as they were able to do so, the transaction costs, borne by Scheme members for the Scheme Year.